 Swede 68

 This 68 footer was developed by Håkan Södergren in 2008 as a taller sister of Swede 55.
-At first sight it is the same boat just bigger due the sailor saying.
-Actually, Swede 68 is 15 feet (4.57 metres) longer, nearly three feet (80 cm) wider and designed with a raised freeboard.
+At first sight it is the same boat, just bigger, due to the sailor’s saying.
+Actually, the Swede 68 is nearly 16 feet (4.80 metres) longer and nearly 4.6 feet (1.40 m) wider.
+It would come with a raised freeboard.
 This would offer more room below deck.

 Swede 68, a dream for the Cruising Square Metre Boat sailor

-Södergren looks back on almost 300 designs today, including the Swedish IAAC America’s Cupper Tre Kronor and few 80 to 90 foot cruising yachts.
-As one of the leading Scandinavian naval architects he is known for his Helmsman Range, the 38-footers Carrera and Sirena or the 41-foot Cayenne.
-As an accomplished engineer with four decades background Södergren started working on Swede 68 in 2007.
-Similar to his Helmsman yachts he gave Swede 68 a fairly full-bodied run, an aesthetic deviation from Swede 55.
+Södergren looks back on almost 300 designs today, including codesigning the Swedish IAAC America’s Cupper Tre Kronor and a 93 foot cruising yacht.
+As one of the leading Scandinavian naval architects, he is known for his Helmsman Range, the 38-footers Carrera and Sirena, and the 41-foot Cayenne.
+As an accomplished engineer with four decades of background, Södergren started working on Swede 68 in 2007.
+Similar to his Helmsman yachts, he gave Swede 68 a fairly full-bodied run, an aesthetic deviation from Swede 55.
 Thus, the design obtained a counter similar to an Etchells instead of a Soling.

-Further the concept obtained a modern U- instead of the V-shaped hull of the Knud Reimers designed Swede 55.
-Swede 68 should easily travel with 13 knots.
-As an elegant owner’s boat, she comes with three well separated cabins.
-The master bedroom aft below the cockpit, a guest/pilot cabin on the starboard side with two bunks above each other and a V-berth in the forward cabin.
+Further, the concept obtained a modern U instead of the V-shaped hull of the Knud Reimers-designed Swede 55.
+Swede 68 should easily travel at 13 knots.
+As an elegant owner’s boat, she comes with three well-separated cabins.
+The master bedroom is aft below the cockpit, a guest/pilot cabin is on the starboard side with two bunks above each other, and a V-berth in the forward cabin.
 The engine is located near the centre of gravity and easily accessible from all sides for convenient maintenance.

 | Håkan Södergren Design # 268 | 2007-8 | |